techidaily/site-windows11/source/_posts/turn-your-windows-11-pc-into-a-self-contained-internet-station.md

 ## How to Enable the Mobile Hotspot on Windows 11

- Windows 11 makes it very easy to configure a[mobile hotspot](https://www.makeuseof.com/what-is-a-hotspot-and-how-does-it-work/) and share your internet with other devices.
+ Windows 11 makes it very easy to configure a [mobile hotspot](https://www.makeuseof.com/what-is-a-hotspot-and-how-does-it-work/) and share your internet with other devices.
 To enable mobile hotspot on your Windows 11 device:

 1. Launch the**Settings** app from the**Start** menu.
 2. From the sidebar, select**Network & internet** and then select the**Mobile hotspot** tab.